Nyrhon/DiscordBot/README.md

 ## Configuration

 The bot can be configured to allow only certain roles / people on a Discord to use commands.
-By default the configuration commands can only be accessed by the guild owner.
+By default the configuration commands can only be accessed by the guildId owner.
 Configuration commands:

 | Command | Function |